-Having first encountered Alexander work over twenty years ago, I was fortunate that it was an integral part of my cello study.
+Having first encountered Alexander work over twenty five years ago, I was fortunate that it was an integral part of my cello study.
 Lessons with Vivien Mackie and Rhuna Martin at “Gathering of the Clans” cello courses as a teenager had a strong influence.
 I experienced not only a greater physical ease in playing but also powerful moments where I felt enabled to reach an optimal state of performance, a flow or alpha state.
 I have found that working on awareness and attention through the Alexander Technique has helped me to access that more readily, to be more available to express the music.

+I have led group workshops in Lisbon, including for the Gulbenkian Orchestra, and in London including for Ealing and Redbridge Music Service training days.
 I am an assistant Alexander teacher at the Royal College of Music and a regular guest teacher at the Junior Department of the Royal Academy of Music.
 From 2012-15 I was an assistant teacher at Arts Ed drama school and now teach singers at Associated Studios, for large groups led by Penny O’ Connor.

 I particularly enjoy working with performing artists on their awareness and use during practise and performance, and the greater ease and expression that this can allow.

 Dear Poppy, I have just read the program of VHS at Osnabrück and will try to get a place in a “Schnupperkurs Alexander-Technik”, only 3 hours.
 To do exercises for my back is so boring and I do it very seldom… so maybe if I get contact to something that helps me to get better ways of “Körperhaltung” this would be very good!
 LG Karin Brackhagen